yrnehli/musicPlayer/README.md

 - Search and stream from Deezer by prefixing your search query with `e: `, for example `e: 24K Magic`.
 - Save songs from Deezer by pressing the heart icon on the track.
 - Export your saved songs to your Spotify liked songs by using the `Spotify Export` button on the `Saved Songs` page `(Ctrl + D)`.
+- Automatically scrobbles songs to Last.fm when a track finishes playing.

 # PWA Support
 This can be installed as a Progressive Web App (PWA).
 For the best experience, enable the following flags in your Chromium based browser.